 - Freeze again for another 10 minutes or so, then cover with the remaining chocolate.

-- Freeze for another 10 minutes or leave in a cold place for a couple of hours or so to set, then turn out of the moulds.
+- Freeze for further 10 minutes or leave in a cold place for a couple of hours or so to set.
+Then turn out of the moulds and enjoy.

 Thanks to Indigo Herbs for sending the products to try.
 I use the Optimum 9200A for smoothies, spreads, sauces and even chocolate making.
 The post contains affiliate links.
-Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+If you buy through a link it won’t cost you any more, but I will get a small commission.
+This helps keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.